-The last gender committee meeting was held on 24 May 2012 at estate level and on 10 July 2012 at the mill.
+The last gender committee meeting was held on 13 July 2012 at estate and mill level.
 The meeting minutes shows that no any kind of harassment issue was raised in the meeting.
 The meeting follows the guidelines as per the Gender Committee Manual.